|

 MacIsaac, Karen

-Lahaise, and Writers
+Lahaise, Writers

-Bloc.
-His most recent CD, "Practical Man,"
+Bloc, and others.
+His second CD, "Practical Man,"

 and stylistic range, with tender ballads of love lost